Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 ## Updating the Liquid-Cooled EX Cabinet CEC with Default Credentials

-This changes the credential for liquid-cooled EX cabinet chassis controllers, node controllers, and switch controllers (BMCs) used by CSM services after the CECs have been set to a new global default credential.
+This procedure changes the credential for liquid-cooled EX cabinet chassis controllers and node controller (BMCs) used by CSM services after the CECs have been set to a new global default credential.

+**NOTE:** This procedure does not provision Slingshot switch BMCs.
+Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
+Refer to "Change Switch BMC Passwords" in the Slingshot product documentation for more information.

+This procedure provisions only the default Redfish root account passwords.
+It does not modify Redfish accounts that have been added after an initial system installation.

 ### Prerequisites